Installation

 1. Install the necessary database driver.

-2. Set the db_url in your configuration file to the correct database connection string.
+2. Set the db_url in your configuration file OR set the BSM_DB_URL environment variable to the correct database connection string.

 Installing Database Drivers